bharatagarwal/bharatagarwal.github.io/drafts/goller-notes.md

+# How to slay interviews and not be slain by them

 Even though you might have your issues with whiteboard/ds-algo interviews, they are inevitable.

 > The only way out is through the belly of the beast, so cry havoc and let slip the dogs of whiteboard.